-Using Citrix Virtual Apps and DesktopsTM 2006 and Citrix WorkspaceTM app 1903 or later for Windows, users can now copy and paste files between a session and a local client.
+Users can copy and paste files between a session and a local client.
+This feature requires Citrix Virtual Apps and DesktopsTM 2006 or later and Citrix WorkspaceTM app 1903 or later for Windows.
 Copy and paste functions by using the right-click menu or keyboard shortcuts.